 As the survivor of a commercial airline accident, or the family member of someone who died, look to Panish Shea & Boyle LLP.
 Our legal team boasts unparalleled experience with aviation disaster cases, and we’ve won multi-million dollar settlements for our claimants in many complex cases.
 For instance, we represented victims of Alaska Airlines Flight 261, which crashed near the California coastline, and we secured an substantial confidential settlement for those victims and their families.
 In another personal injury case — Anderson v.
 General Motors — we got a $4.9 billion jury verdict for a family that had been harmed by a vehicle’s poorly engineered fuel system.

-Find out what the experienced airline accident attorneys at Panish Shea & Boyle LLP can do for you by dialing us at (877) 800-1700.
+Find out what our experienced airplane accident attorneys at Panish Shea & Boyle, LLP can do for you by dialing us toll-free at (877) 800-1700.